-I have tried four (actually now six) different sport touring type tyres on my Yamaha FJR1300.
-Metzeler Z8 which (somewhat oddly) came on the bike when new.
-Bridgestone BT023, the non GT variation of what is usually fitted to this bike new.
-Pirelli Angel GT which was suggested by others and Michelin Pilot Road 4 GT.
-(Later added BT-023 GT and Dunlop Roadsmart 2 and now Bridestone T31 GT)
+I have tried four (now seven) different model sport touring tyres on my Yamaha FJR1300.
+Metzeler Z8 which came on the bike when new.
+Bridgestone BT023, the non GT variation.
+Pirelli Angel GT which was suggested by others and Michelin Pilot Road 4 GT which is very popular.
+(Later added BT-023 GT, Dunlop Roadsmart 2 and now Bridestone T31 GT)

 The Metzeler Z8 was a little better feeling on corner entry and felt more confident mid corner on the FJR than the BT023.
-Still a tyre that like the BT023 lets the big heavy FJR push the front around but on their sides feels little more planted than the 23’s.
+Still a tyre that lets the big bike move around a bit compared to the other model tyres.

-The Angel GT offers a high level of grip feel on the FJR.
+The Angel GT offers a notable higher level of grip on the FJR.
 Corner entry with these tyres is sure footed feel and inspires a lot of confidence.
 Similar mid corner grip is notably better feeling and rare to have the bike moving about.
 The FJR is a slow turning bike and ease or speed of turn in and change of direction is fastest on these however as these wear they become very slow to turn with a pronounced V shape.

-Another item to note is the FJR exhibits a cornering trait where it understeers then suddenly changes at half lean angle to oversteer.
-This has been noted by AMCN in their tests and is not my imagination. (its the high COG) With the Angel GT fitted the bike lessened it’s behavior of this and steering became much more neutral.
+An item to note is the FJR exhibits a cornering trait where it understeers then suddenly changes at half lean angle to oversteer.
+This has been talked about by AMCN in their tests and is not my imagination. (its the high COG) With the Angel GT fitted the bike lessened it’s behavior of this and steering became much more neutral.
 Pirelli claim the Angel has a slightly different curvature.
 The Dunlops also were good at helping lessen this steering trait but both these tyres dropped off rapidly.
 The T31 GT was next best steering feel and it did not lose that as the tyres aged.

 Now to wet weather grip.
 Something I used to not bother much about when only doing day rides in Australia.
 If it was raining I stayed home.
 If caught in a storm I would wait it out in a café.
 Now that I tour for extended time riding in rain and on wet roads all day is always a feature on tour and the way tyres feel on wet roads makes a big difference to my touring enjoyment.

-A big step up is the Angel GT tyres which feel very good in the wet.
-You can ride and not have the bike constantly moving about and feeling loose as with the other two tyres and only on the coldest wet roads might I notice the grip not always being there.
+A big step up is the Angel GT tyres which feel decent in the wet.
+You can ride and not have the bike constantly feeling loose as with the other two tyres and only on the coldest wet roads might I notice the grip lacking.

-The Pilot Road 4 in the wet are a revelation.
-I forgot I was riding on wet roads after a while – the grip is that good.
+The Pilot Road 4 in the wet are very good.
+I forgot I was riding on wet roads after a while the grip is that good.
 I would never had imagined this level of grip could be obtained on road tyres.
-Not saying you can lean over like in the dry or that the bike will not move about – you are on wet roads still – but you can ride a modest pace and not feel the bike move about at all such is the grip level provided.
+Not saying you can lean over like in the dry or that the bike will not move about – you are on wet roads still – but you can ride a modest pace and not feel concern.

 I changed the Z8’s out at 7,000km at which point the front tyre was very badly scalloped on the sides making the steering wobble under braking and the pronounced egg shape made turn in effort high.
-The middles still had some rubber remaining and if I was commuting the lifespan might be totally different but for sporty riding they did not last long enough and the hash wear on the front sides to me meant the tyre was not suitable for the heavy FJR.
+The middles still had some rubber remaining and if I was commuting the lifespan might be totally different but for sporty riding they did not last long enough.

-The GT version in my experience gives better mileage than the non GT version.
+The GT version in my experience gives only slightly better mileage than the non GT version.
 I have had two sets of each and considering the GT models are usually much more expensive it seems hardly worth it to achieve 1000km extra max.